google/flax/docs/howtos/full_eval.rst

 quickly becomes complicated and makes the main eval loop hard to read with a lot of cumbersome logic.

-The more straight forward solution to this problem is to use padding at the end of the dataset to make sure that the last batch has the same size as the preceding batches.
+The more straightforward solution to this problem is to use padding at the end of the dataset to make sure that the last batch has the same size as the preceding batches.